reinaldomaslim/CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+The code for this step is contained in the first code cell of the IPython notebook located in "./examples/submission.ipynb" First the object points in 3D cartesian coordinate of the chessboard has to be given, with the assumption of the chessboard on x-y plane with z=0.
+As the same chessboard is used for all images, the obj points are the same for all test images.
+Then for each image, using the cv2.findChessboardCorners() function to provide corners of each grid in the chessboard.
+Combining both object points and corners for all images in two lists, we then feed these lists to calibrateCamera() function to compute camera calibration and distortion coefficients.
+Afterwards, subsequent images can be corrected by undistort() function.

 ![alt text][image1]